voltsemu/volts/README.md

 As of May 9, 2019 supported linux distros are
 * Ubuntu 18.04.2 LTS
+* Debian 9.9.0

-Assuming an entirley fresh install of linux
+Assuming an entirley fresh install of Ubuntu

 ```sh
 # Basic packages needed